Ilmarinen

 If you become unemployed, your YEL income determines the size of the earnings-related allowance you receive from the fund.

 If you are not a member of Yrittäjäkassa, you may be eligible for an unemployment benefit paid by Kela.
-The benefit you can receive from Kela is the basic unemployment allowance or the labour market subsidy.
+The new general allowance will be introduced on 1 May 2026, at which point it will replace Kela’s previous unemployment benefits, namely the labour market subsidy and the basic unemployment allowance.

 What should I do with my YEL insurance if I become unemployed?